-MRC Population Health Research Unit (MRC PHRU) staff engage the public in their work to increase understanding of research results and processes, and to build trust in scientists.
+As MRC PHRU researchers we engage and involve the public to increase understanding of our research, to improve how we do our research, and to build trust in scientists.
 Our engagement is guided by three purposes: to inform and inspire, to consult and listen to public views, and to collaborate with the public on particular projects.

 'The joy comes from seeing them at the beginning looking a bit lost, then they just get that light bulb moment and the enthusiasm runs away with them.
 Suddenly they are full of ideas about data.'